LordAfterEight/rvmasm/README.md

 ```rdiv``` is used to divide a register's value by the following value.
 Examples:
 ```ruby
-rdiv A num 8      # Divides the value in the A register by 8 rdiv X hex 12     # Divides the value in the X register by 0x12 (18 in decimal)
+rdiv A num 8      # Divides the value in the A register by 8 rdiv B hex 12     # Divides the value in the B register by 0x12 (18 in decimal)
 ```
 </details>